 - We may ask you to leave the room during tests, treatments or when the doctor or nurse needs to see the patient.

-Riverside Regional Medical Center is a non-smoking campus.
+Riverside Regional Medical Center is a tobacco-free campus.
 Cigarettes and smoking materials are not sold at Riverside Regional Medical Center, and smoking is strictly prohibited in patient rooms, throughout the hospital and campus.

 There are specially designated lounge areas for visitors on each patient floor and on the main floor in the lobby.
 Families of patients in the Critical Care Units, the Emergency Department, and Surgery have specific waiting areas.
 During certain hours, a member of our Volunteer Department is on duty in the Surgery and Intensive Care waiting rooms to update family members on the status of their loved ones.